-To elect four Class II directors to serve terms expiring at the annual meeting of shareholders to be held in 2007 (or if proposal 2 is approved, until the 2005 annual meeting of shareholders) and until their successors have been elected and qualified.
-Articles of Incorporation to eliminate the classification of our board of directors.

-- 3. To consider and vote on a proposal to amend our Restated Articles of Incorporation to increase the number of authorized shares of preferred stock to 30 million shares. - 4.
+- 1. To elect four Class II directors to serve terms expiring at the annual meeting of shareholders to be held in 2007 (or if proposal 2 is approved, until the 2004 annual meeting of shareholders) and until their successors have been elected and qualified. - To consider and vote on a proposal to amend our Restated Articles of Incorporation to eliminate the classification of our board of directors. - 3.
+To consider and vote on a proposal to amend our Restated Articles of Incorporation to increase the number of authorized shares of preferred stock to 30 million shares. - 4.
 To consider and vote on a proposal to amend our Restated Articles of Incorporation to delete matters of historical interest relating to the ownership limit for Security Capital Group Incorporated. - 5.
 To transact such other business as may properly come before the meeting or any adjournment.